laniel123/GUI-Automation-Toolkit/README.md

 ## TikTok Video Downloader

-**TikTok Video Downloader** is a Python automation project that controls your computer’s mouse in real time to mimic human interaction on TikTok’s website.
-It bypasses bot detection systems that block tools like Selenium by using manual `pyautogui` movements and clipboard access.
+**TikTok Video Downloader** is a Python-based automation tool that uses GUI scripting to simulate user interaction on TikTok’s website.
+By leveraging `pyautogui` and `pyperclip`, it mimics real-time mouse movements and clipboard access to collect video links — useful in environments where traditional browser automation tools may be limited.

-This project is ideal for collecting video links in environments where browser automation is restricted or flagged.
+> ⚠️ This project is intended for **educational and personal use only**.
+Please ensure your usage complies with TikTok’s Terms of Service.

 ---